 One of my favorite breeds on this list, the beagle, is an excellent companion dog.
 There are two varieties, one that stands under 13 inches and a larger variety that reaches 15 inches.
 The former weighs up to 20 pounds, while the larger variety weighs up to 30 pounds.

-One of the cutest dogs because of their faces, they also come in various colors, including red and white, lemon, and also tricolor.
+One of the cutest dogs because of their faces also comes in various colors, including red and white, lemon, and tricolor.
 The beagle is known as the most popular hound dog to pet owners.

 This long-haired collie stands up to 22 inches and weighs up to 55 pounds.
-Their double coat resembles the coat of the Old English Sheepdog, but are slightly smaller.
+Their double coat resembles the coat of the Old English Sheepdog but is slightly smaller.

 This large dog can weigh up to 110 pounds and stands up to 27.5 inches high.
 The Beauceron is an ancestor of the Doberman Pinscher.
 They were originally bred to guard and herd cattle and sheep.

-The Beauceron is a very versatile as a working dog, and has been used as a search dog, police dog, supply transport dog, messenger dog, land mine detection dog, and a rescue dog.
+The Beauceron is very versatile as a working dog and has been used as a search dog, police dog, supply transport dog, messenger dog, land mine detection dog, and rescue dog.
 They are very dominant dogs but can be trained to be great watchdogs.